Diama Dam

-The Diama Dam, sometimes referred to as the Maka–Diama Dam, is a gravity dam on the Senegal River, spanning the border of Senegal and Mauritania.
+The Diama Dam, sometimes referred to as the Maka–Diama Dam (French: Barrage de Maka-Diama) is a gravity dam on the Senegal River, spanning the border of Senegal and Mauritania.
 It is located next to the town of Diama, Senegal and about 22 km north of Saint-Louis, Senegal.
 The purpose of the dam is to prevent saltwater intrusion upstream, supply water for the irrigation of about 45000 ha of crops and create a road crossing for the road between St. Louis and Nouakchott in Mauritania.
 Additionally, a ship lock built within the dam provides for navigation upstream.
 Plans for the dam were first drawn in 1970 when the riparian states within the Senegal River Basin Development Authority agreed to develop the Senegal River.
 The Diama Dam was to be constructed in conjunction with the Manantali Dam which was to be located further upstream in Mali.
 Construction on the Diama Dam began on 15 September 1981 and was completed on 12 August 1986.
 The Manantali Dam was completed in 1988.
 The Diama project was funded by a US$149.5 million loan from the African Development Bank.
 The main section of the dam with ship lock and spillway is 170 m long while a 440 m long embankment dam section extends north to the edge of the river.
 A dike further extends the dam to the north.
 The dam is 18 m tall and its spillway has a maximum discharge of 6500 m3/s.

 The small town of Diama is known as a border crossing to and from Mauritania, as the dam is the only land bridge between the two countries.